altbizney/lil-roadmap/README.md

 add your LINEAR_API_KEY in `.env` you can find it in settings > my account > api

+tickets with tag `public` will display in the public roadmap. well.. they should but you're gonna need to get the ID of the tag you wanna filter for now 🙃

 IDK what i'm doing really.
 I just hacked this together for Tanaki.